Alliance Water Phase 1B Segment B Water Pipeline

 Alliance Water is a Regional Water Authority that exists to provide long-term water solutions to its members: Buda, Kyle, San Marcos, and the Canyon Regional Water Authority.
 Their functions include well drilling, water treatment, storage, and delivery.
 To deliver clean, reliable water to growing communities for generations to come, Alliance Water is in the process of building out its proposed well field, treatment, and transmission system.
 The planning, design, and construction of the new water system is a significant undertaking, occurring over many years and across vast swaths of Central Texas.

 This project consisted of alignment verification and design of over 10 miles of 42-inch and over 5 miles of 36-inch water pipelines and associated appurtenances and connections.
-The pipelines are primarily constructed via open-cut methods but feature trenchless/tunneled crossings of major creeks and roadways, including a 775-linear-foot tunneled crossing of State Highway 130.
+The pipelines are primarily constructed via open-cut methods but feature trenchless/tunneled crossings at major creeks and roadways, including a 775-linear-foot tunneled crossing under State Highway 130.

 Our work included the following steps:

-- Verified the alignment.
-Using the design criteria developed by Alliance Water for the Phase 1B Program we evaluated three potential pipeline routes.
+- Verify the Alignment.
+Using the design criteria developed by Alliance Water for the Phase 1B Program, we evaluated three potential pipeline routes.
 Considerations in the alignment evaluation included impacts to property, cost, maintenance access, and constructability.
 A preferred alignment was selected based on a desktop evaluation and then site visits were made along the alignment to confirm the desktop evaluation.
 Since the project is being funded through the Texas Water Development Board SWIFT Program an Engineering Design Report was developed to document the alignment verification and support the funding approval.

 The major challenge on this project was obtaining jurisdictional approvals and easements.
 The project required more than a dozen permit approvals, crossed more than twenty existing utilities, and required more than fifty easements from individual property owners.
 We were responsible for supporting Alliance Water on permits from entities common with other projects in the Phase 1B Program and obtaining permits and approvals from entities and utilities unique to the Segment B Pipeline.
 We also supported the Alliance Water Land Acquisition Team in obtaining easements.
 This support ranged from reviewing easement agreements to testifying at eminent domain hearings.